Sharonyel/passwordgen/README.md

 You must enter a lentgh from 8 to 128.
 You can include numbers, uppercase letters, lowercase letters or special characters.
 You must select a least one character type.

+Your random password will appear in the text box.

+If you need to copy your password, click the Copy to Clipboard button.

 License
 ---